 Psalm 19 tells us.
 I'm not sure there's a more compelling answer anywhere in the Bible than in Psalm 19.
-C. S. Lewis said this about Psalm 19, "I take this to be the greatest poem in the Psalter and one of the greatest lyrics in the world."[2]
+C. S. Lewis said this about Psalm 19, "I take this to be the greatest poem in the Psalter and one of the greatest lyrics in the world."
 But our intent in coming to Psalm 19 isn't merely to behold a fine piece of literature.
 We have a question to answer.
 Why should we treasure the Bible?
-Psalm 19:7-11 gives us three convincing reasons.
+Psalm 19:7-11 gives us three convincing reasons why we should be people of the Book.

-I. We ought to treasure the Bible because it is personal.
+I. We should be people of the Book because it is personal.

 Before looking at verses 7-11, allow me to comment briefly on the entire psalm.
 Psalm 19, according to the heading, is a psalm of David, a psalm that was put in the music directors hands so that the rest of God's people might learn it and sing it.
 In the psalm David praises God because God has revealed Himself by speaking to mankind.
-According to David, God speaks in two attention-grabbing ways: one, through His works in creation (verses 1-6), that is, through what theologians call His general revelation; and two, through His written word (verses 7-11), which is called His special revelation.[3]
+According to David, God speaks in two attention-grabbing ways: one, through His works in creation (verses 1-6), that is, through what theologians call His general revelation; and two, through His written word (verses 7-11), which is called His special revelation.